 It's a self-updating HTML5 Site Map that SiteTree lets you set up and customise in no time to create a plain collection of posts for a blog, a hierarchical list of pages for a business website, an index of recipes for a cooking blog or any sort of human-visible listing you need for your WordPress website.

-An overview of the plugin's features.
+An overview of the common features:

 You can customise both sitemaps from WordPress-like settings pages, without writing any code.
-But if you know your way through the PHP jungle, you may use Hooks too.

 In Depth Control Over the Google Sitemap's Metadata